From 40 years experience, here are five of the key bodybuilding lessons I’ve learned:

 “He who has health has hope, and he who has hope has everything.”

 During my youth I sought muscle and strength primarily for aesthetic reasons, and I mistakenly thought that training was for young people only.
-Today, at 56, I still have aesthetic concerns, and I still love to train — I would continue to train for those reasons alone.
+Today, at age 61, I still have aesthetic concerns, and I still love to train — I would continue to train for those reasons alone.
 But it’s the health-related benefits of muscle and strength that are the most important.